mui/material-ui/docs/src/pages/discover-more/related-projects/related-projects.md

 ### Sparkline

-- [mui-plus](https://mui-plus.vercel.app/components/Sparkline): A sparkline is a tiny chart that can be used to indicate a certain trend of a value.
+- [mui-plus](https://mui-plus.vercel.app/components/Sparkline): A sparkline is a tiny chart that can be used to indicate the trend of a value.

 ## Blocks

-- [components-extra](https://github.com/alexandre-lelain/components-extra): Provides a set of "molecule" components built on top of Material-UI like a Footer, a CookiesBanner, a BackToTop button and other complex elements highly customizable to help devs build the macro parts of their UI very quickly.
-Those components are often duplicated across sites - this library solves this exact problem.
+- [components-extra](https://github.com/alexandre-lelain/components-extra): Provides a set of "molecule" components built on top of Material-UI, such as a Footer, a CookiesBanner, a BackToTop button, and other highly customizable complex elements, to help devs build the macro parts of their UI very quickly.
+Those components are often duplicated across sites.
+This library solves this exact problem.

 ## Theming